Tran-Foxxo/LRLuna/README.md

 There are a lot of new features, I'll list them somewhere eventually Issues

-Be sure to direct message any issue you've found via Discord (for now) -- AetherGaming#8579 Build
+Be sure to post any issues found in LRAether here: https://github.com/AetherGaming/LRAether/issues Build

 Run nuget restore in src (Visual Studio will do this for you) Build src/linerider.sln with msbuild or Visual Studio